-Implement to a new electronic health record system that will enable Bridges to more accurately collect, analyze and report data and outcomes.
+Upgrade our electronic health record system that will enable Bridges to more accurately collect, analyze and report data and outcomes.
 This is a $200,000 project which Bridges is in the process of securing private funding for, and to date have about half committed.

 Obtain adequate reimbursement for health care costs from insurers/state and federal sources.
 In order to meet true financial needs, we much work with legislators and insurers to obtain payment for services Bridges provides that reflect the actual cost of the service.

 Seek additional collaborations with other providers to increase cost effectiveness and provision of services with maximized benefits.

 Broaden our private and public funding base to include a more diversified base and larger, multi-year gifts that ensure sustainability for the future.